xingwangsfu/SI-AMP/README.md

 # SI-AMP
 SI-AMP algorithm

+## Introduction
 The code implements the proposed algorithm GENP-AMP in the paper “Approximate Message Passing-based Compressed Sensing Reconstruction with Generalized Elastic Net Prior” (http://arxiv.org/abs/1311.0576) and reproduces the experimental parts.

-Requirements
+## Requirements

   1. Mathworks MATLAB release 2009b or later

   2. The CVX software package, (available at http://cvxr.com/cvx/ )

   3. The GAMP software package, (available from from Sourceforge at http://sourceforge.net/projects/gampmatlab/files/), installed and included in MATLAB's path.

   All related software packages are included in the document.
 If the readers want to get the latest version, please download from the webpages above.

-Installation instructions:
+## Installation instructions:

   1. Install the CVX package from http://web.cvxr.com/cvx/doc/  and include the folders in MATLAB’s path.

   2. Install the GAMP software packages from http://sourceforge.net/projects/gampmatlab/files/  and include the folders in MATLAB’s path

   3. The multi-view dataset can be downloaded from http://www.fujii.nuee.nagoya-u.ac.jp/multiview-data/ .

+## Usage

 How to use SI-OWLQN:

 Save the data into .mtx format ,e.g.,

 [ err1 ] = mmwrite( 'A_matrix.mtx',A); % %

 [ err2 ] = mmwrite( 'y_matrix.mtx',Y); %